Soft Computing Approaches for Predicting Shade-Seeking Behaviour in Dairy Cattle under Heat Stress: A Comparative Study of Random Forests and Neural Networks: Materials and Methods

-A Fully Connected Neural Network (FCNN) is a model composed by a composition of many layers, as shown in the Figure \ref{fig:FCNN}.
+A {\bf Neural Network} is a model inspired by the human brain's structure and function.
+It consists of interconnected layers of nodes (called neurons), as shown in the Figure \ref{fig:FCNN}, where each connection has a weight that adjusts as learning progresses.
+It can be used to identify patterns and relationships in data through a training process but also for classification and regression.
+During training, the network learns by adjusting weights based on the errors of its predictions compared to known outcomes (see \cite{goodfellow2016deep,lecun2015deep}).
 Each layer consists of a linear transformation and a composition with a nonlinear function.
 The number of layers, dimensions of each one and the nonlinear functions used on each are fixed as hyperparameters of the model, while the weights of the linear transformation are optimized on the training.

 During training, backpropagation is used to adjust the network weights.
 This process consists of calculating the model prediction, $\widehat{y}$, for each observation $x$ in the training dataset and comparing it to the true target, $y$.
 If $\widehat{y}$ does not coincide with $y$, the weights are updated to reduce the prediction error.
 This is achieved using a gradient-based optimization algorithm that minimizes the squared error $(y - \widehat{y})^2$ (SGD or Adam algorithm).
 Weight updates are propagated backward through the network, layer by layer.
 Training is repeated for all observations in the training dataset during a fixed number of times, called \emph{epochs}, or when the error in some test dataset attains a minimum (early stopping parameter).
-For the best performance of the (Fully Connected) Neural Network model and to avoid variables with larger scales having more influence on the predictions, all variables are scaled so that their mean is $0$ and their standard deviation is $1$.
+For the best performance of the (Fully Connected) Neural Network (FCNN) model and to avoid variables with larger scales having more influence on the predictions, all variables are scaled so that their mean is $0$ and their standard deviation is $1$.

 Neural Networks are powerful models capable of capturing complex, non-linear relationships between inputs and outputs.
 By stacking multiple layers of neurons, these networks can approximate intricate patterns in the data effectively.
 In the following sections, we will assess the performance of different configurations of the Neural Network.
 Our focus will be on how factors such as learning rate, the number of neurons per layer, and the total number of layers influence the predictive accuracy of the model.